xosdy/aoc2022/README.md

 cargo download <day>

 # output:
-# Downloading input with aoc-cli...
-# Loaded session cookie from "/home/felix/.adventofcode.session".
+# Loaded session cookie from "/Users/<snip>/.adventofcode.session".
+# Fetching puzzle for day 1, 2022...
+# Saving puzzle description to "src/puzzles/01.md"...
-# Downloading input for day 1, 2021...
+# Downloading input for day 1, 2022...
-# Saving puzzle input to "/tmp/tmp.MBdcAdL9Iw/input"...
+# Saving puzzle input to "src/inputs/01.txt"...
 # Done!
 # ---
-# 🎄 Successfully wrote input to "src/inputs/01.txt"!
+# 🎄 Successfully wrote input to "src/inputs/01.txt".
+# 🎄 Successfully wrote puzzle to "src/puzzles/01.md".
 ```

 To download inputs for previous years, append the `--year/-y` flag. _(example: `cargo download 1 --year 2020`)_

+Puzzle descriptions are stored in `src/puzzles` as markdown files.
 Puzzle inputs are not checked into git.
 [Reasoning](https://old.reddit.com/r/adventofcode/comments/k99rod/sharing_input_data_were_we_requested_not_to/gf2ukkf/?context=3).

 ### Run solutions for a day